muntazirabidi/deeplearning_courses/README.md

 - [Assignment 4: Handling Complex Images](https://github.com/muntazirabidi/deeplearning_courses/blob/main/Introduction%20to%20Tensorflow/C1W4_Assignment.ipynb)

-## Cpurse 2: Convolutional Neural Networks in TensorFlow
+# Course 2: Convolutional Neural Networks in TensorFlow

 In this course we'll go deeper into using ConvNets will real-world data, and learn about techniques that you can use to improve your ConvNet performance, particularly when doing image classification!